open-mmlab/mmrazor/docs/pruning/pruning_user_guide.md

 **MutableChannel**: Each MutableChannel manages a channel mask for a model.
 They help DynamicOps to deal with mutable numbers of channels.

 **DynamicOp**: DynamicOps inherit from basic torch modules, like nn.Conv2d or nn.Linear.
 They can forward with mutable numbers of channels and export pruned torch modules.

-Compared with basic torch modules, each DynamicOp has two MutableChannel modules, which control the input-channels and output-channels, respectively.
+Compared with basic torch modules, each DynamicOp has two MutableChannel modules, which control the input and output channels.

 ## More Documents about Pruning

-Please refer to the following doocuments for more details.
+Please refer to the following documents for more details.

 - Development tutorials
   - [How to prune your model](./tutorials/how_to_prune_your_model.md)